BlocProtocol/BLOC-wiki/docs/service-operators/BLOCd-daemon-arguments.md

 -------------------- | ------------------------------------------------------------
 `<service address>`  | IP of Daemon RPC, if it is located on local machine it is either 127.0.0.1 or localhost `<service port>`     | Daemon RPC port, by default it is bound to 2086 port, but it can be manually bound to any port you want

+Congratulations!
+You are ready to use the [BLOCd HTTP RPC API](BLOCd-daemon-http-rpc-api.md)

 ## BLOC-DEVELOPER